retrochristian5000/WHP-Language-Data/README.md

-# WHP-Language-Data
+# WHP Language Data
-World History Project Language Data
+This is where language data for the World History Project is stored.